BerkeAlpaslan/FerryTour/README.md

 # FerryTour
-An OS Project using PThreads
+An OS Project Using PThreads Which Simulates Ferry Tour